TosbackCgusBridge-Bot/CGUs-versions/Zynga/Privacy Policy.md

 If you have an account registered directly with Zynga, your profile information is protected by the password you use to access your Zynga account.
 It is important that you protect and maintain your Zynga account's security and that you immediately tell us of any unauthorized use of your account.
 If you forget the password to your Zynga account, the Service allows you to request that instructions be sent to you that explain how to reset your password.
 If you access our Services through a social network and your social network account is hacked, this may lead to someone playing your Zynga games without your permission.
 So, be careful to keep your social network account information, including your social network account password, secure as well.
 We urge you to log out of your Zynga account and any social network account you have used to access our Services after you use it.

 When you sign into your Zynga account or enter payment information, we or our third party payment processor use encryption to transmit that information.
 While we take precautions against possible security breaches of our Services and our customer databases and records, no website or Internet transmission is completely secure.
 We cannot guarantee that unauthorized access, hacking, data loss, or other breaches will never occur, and we cannot guarantee the security of your information while it is being transmitted to our Service.
 Any transmission is at your own risk.
-If you have questions about the security of our websites, please contact us at privacy@zynga.com.
+If you have questions about the security of our websites, please contact us at privacy@zynga.com (link sends e-mail).
 back to top

 12 Changes to Our Privacy Policy